 As more coal seams were exhausted, more attention turned to fireclay to keep feeding demand for the firebricks.
-The Lister seam of the Scottswood mine was still in recorded production right up to 1975.
+The Lister seam of the Scotswood mine was still in recorded production right up to 1975.

-The mine entrance at Scottswood was restored and the plaque put up by Tyne & Wear County Council in 1986.
-Little else was considered about the site as it lay idle for many years but there have been more recent instances of the major roads to the south and west of Scottswood having been flooded by mine water, as existing outfalls have been overwhelmed.
+The mine entrance at Scotswood was restored and the plaque put up by Tyne & Wear County Council in 1986.
+Little else was considered about the site as it lay idle for many years but there have been more recent instances of the major roads to the south and west of Scotswood having been flooded by mine water, as existing outfalls have been overwhelmed.
 In recent years, the City Council has invested in improvements to the mine entrance to ensure that mine water transfers to a culvert that takes it to the River Tyne and not the roads and properties nearby.

 Evolution and Adaption with Climate Change

 But their influence could start to make itself known as our climate continues to change.
 It could cause two potential effects.
 Subsidence could accelerate 8-fold from its current levels in the next 30-50 years.
-This could undermine shallower workings and adits that criss-cross underneath a large part of the West of Newcastle around Scottswood and Benwell.
+This could undermine shallower workings and adits that criss-cross underneath a large part of the West of Newcastle around Scotswood and Benwell.

 Medium projections also suggest a 20-25% increase in rainfall nationally, with disproportionately more in the north of England.
 Elevated surface (pluvial) flooding in a local level could overwhelm culverts already dealing with mine water emissions, as well as raise the subsurface groundwater levels for some time after the rainfall events have occurred.
 This can all create challenges for existing properties and new developments around past mining areas, whether coal or other minerals.

-Bringing our history of the area up to date, the 2020s are seeing a continued evolution of the Scottswood area, with the regeneration of a 60-hectare site including a new estate of 1800 homes at the Rise which are due to be completed by 2026.
+Bringing our history of the area up to date, the 2020s are seeing a continued evolution of the Scotswood area, with the regeneration of a 60-hectare site including a new estate of 1800 homes at the Rise which are due to be completed by 2026.
 It will be interesting to see how this development and all the surrounding neighbourhoods co-exist with the mining heritage and our evolving climate that lies around and beneath it.

 Think ALL Mining types, Think Climate Change